 + Complete cultural resource assignments with strong attention to detail.

-+ Coordinate with Federal and State agencies on project issues related to cultural resources.
++ Coordinate with Federal, State, and local agencies on project issues related to cultural resources.

 + Perform technical data analysis and reporting for various CEQA, NEPA and project permitting documents.